Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_04.md

 First things first, let's bind the value of the inputs into a new party variable.

-To do that we'll use the simple and powerful [ng-model](https://docs.angularjs.org/api/ng/directive/ngModel) AngularJS directive.
+To do that we'll use the simple and powerful [ng-model](https://docs.angularjs.org/api/ng/directive/ngModel) Angular 1 directive.

 Add `ng-model` to the form like this: